 Each business, no matter the size, should look for larger tax deductions.
 Some of the most overlooked small business tax deductions are internet expenses related to business or a home office deduction, retirement savings, bad debt write-offs, bank fees & charges, credit card fees, business memberships & dues, and subscriptions to trade journals.

-The three primary factors that should be considered when choosing accounting software for your small business are cost, usability, and features such as assistance in filing tax returns and collecting data.
+The three primary factors that should be considered when choosing accounting software for your small business are cost, price, usability, and features such as assistance in filing tax returns and collecting data.

 Your business strategies should incorporate a combination of organizational practices, a thorough knowledge of possible deductions, and the opinion of a tax expert you trust.